aerondeepak/ibm-cloud-devops/README.md

    * In the **Build Job Name** field, specify your build job's name exactly as it is in Jenkins.
 If the build occurs with the test job, leave this field empty.
 If the build job occurs outside of Jenkins, select the **Builds are being done outside of Jenkins** check box and specify the build number and build URL.

    * For the environment, if the tests are running in build stage, select only the build environment.
-If the tests are running in the deployment stage, select the deploy environment and specify the environment name.
+If the tests are running in the deployment stage, select the deployed environment and specify the environment name.
 Two values are supported: `STAGING` and `PRODUCTION`.

    * For the **Result File Location** field, specify the result file's location.
 If the test doesn't generate a result file, leave this field empty.
 The plugin uploads a default result file that is based on the status of current test job.